 Past questions and cautions are listed below.

-Q1.
-Is the domain name necessary for the server's name?
+Can I omit the domain name in the server's name,

 A. The domain name is necessary.